Sukhothai Thani

-Sukhothai Thani (สุโขทัยธานี, /th/) is a small town about 427 km north of Bangkok on the River Yom, a tributary of the Chao Phraya River.
-The population is 37,000.
-The town is 12 km east of the historic city of Sukhothai.
-This city was the capital of the first Thai kingdom, usually called the Sukhothai Kingdom, hence the modern city is often called New Sukhothai.
+Sukhothai Thani (สุโขทัยธานี, /th/) is a small town about 427 km north of Bangkok on the Yom River, a tributary of the Chao Phraya River.
+It has a population of about 37,000.
+The town lies about 12 km east of the historic city of Sukhothai, the former capital of the first Thai kingdom, usually called the Sukhothai Kingdom.
+As a result, the modern town is sometimes referred to as 'New Sukhothai'.
 Sukhothai Thani is the capital of Sukhothai province.

+History

+Sukhothai Thani Town Municipality was established in 1937 under the Royal Decree establishing Sukhothai Thani Town Municipality in Sawankhalok province.
+The establishment was proclaimed on 11 March 1937, with the municipal area located in Thani Subdistrict, Mueang Sukhothai District, Sawankhalok Province.
+In 1939, Sawankhalok Province was renamed Sukhothai province, which remains its name to the present day.